Kotlin/KEEP/proposals/KEEP-0467-will-become-value.md

 - **Ranges and progressions.** The progression base classes `IntProgression`, `LongProgression`, `CharProgression` (and the unsigned `UIntProgression`, `ULongProgression`) are `open`, and the ranges inherit from them (`IntRange : IntProgression`, and so on).
 So *neither* the progressions *nor* the ranges [`IntRange`](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.ranges/-int-range/), `LongRange`, `CharRange`, `UIntRange`, `ULongRange` can be marked — they would first have to be redesigned as a `sealed`/`abstract` value-class hierarchy, precisely the abstract/sealed support that full value classes add.
 - [`kotlin.io.encoding.Base64`](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.io.encoding/-base64/) — an immutable configuration (`isUrlSafe`, `isMimeScheme`, `mimeLineLength`, `paddingOption`), but declared `open` (its `Default` companion object extends it), so it is blocked until it is made non-`open`.

+- `String` — the class whose content is immutable and fully defined by value.
+However, identity might be, for example, useful for an equality check hot path.

+# Design

 ## Naming

 The annotation is named **`@WillBecomeValue`**.
 The name was chosen over three other candidates: